Gurzhos Vadym

-Vadym Gurzhos (9 September 1958, Kryvyi Rih, Dnipropetrovsk region) Ukrainian social and political activist, entrepreneur.
+Vadym Gurzhos (born 9 September 1958, Kryvyi Rih, Dnipropetrovsk region) Ukrainian social and political activist, entrepreneur.

 Biography

 Born September 9, 1958 (Kryvyi Rih.
 Mother Anna D. lives in Kryvyi Rih.
 Father Mykola, was the chief-engineer of the largest mine in Krivbass (Kryvyi Rih) had State awards and patented inventions.
 Family: wife - Galina (1974); sons: Mykola (1990), Matviy (2008), Mykhaylo (2011); daughter: Mar"yana (2004).

 In 1980 he graduated from the Kryvyi Rih Mining Institute with "Applied Geodesy" degree at mine-shaft construction department.

 In 1990 he received a second degree from Kiev Institute of National Economics.

 Professional career

 He began his career at the age of 21.